AIMarketContest/simulation/docs/tutorial/getting_started_tutorial.md

 `aic init`

-You will then be prompted to enter a name for an initial agent and author.
-Fill them in as follows:
+You will then be prompted to enter an author name.
+The next step is to create an initial agent, select custom from the options and then call it AgentX.
+You should see the following:

-# TODO: Change the order of the print statements
 ```
-Enter name of agent 1: AgentX
 Enter name(s) of the author(s): Jane Doe
+?
+What type of agent would you like to start with (you can add more after initialising the project)? custom
+Enter custom agent name: AgentX
 ```

 Your project structure should now be: